ginjo/rfid_arduino/README.md

 RFID controlled switching for Arduino, with Bluetooth admin and tunable settings.

-README coming soon...
-Meanwhile, see devnotes.txt and parts.txt for more info.
+README coming soon... meanwhile, see devnotes.txt and parts.txt for more info.